czzarr/czzarr.github.com/source/_posts/2013-02-19-final-post.markdown

 ## What's next?
 We have decided to start blogging again, but as tldr.io and not NeedForAir anymore.
-We'll use this [new blog](http://blog.tldr.io) to keep you updated about tldr.io feature releases, news and we'll also blog about technical stuff.
+We'll use this [new blog](http://blog.tldr.io) to keep you updated about tldr.io feature releases, best content and we'll also blog about engineering and entrepreneurial challenges.

 <a target="_blank" href="http://blog.tldr.io" style="padding:25px;background:#008CD4;display:block;width:200px;margin:30px auto 0px auto;font-size:22px;font-family:CassanetBold, Helvetica Neue, Helvetica,border-radius:5px;color:white;border-radius:5px; text-align: center;">Go read the tldr.io blog</a>

 ## We won't kill NeedForAir though
-There are still a lot of people coming to this blog (mainly from Google), so we won't shut it down.
-If you liked what you found here, be sure to check [the tldr.io blog](http://blog.tldr.io) out!
+There are still a lot of people coming to this blog (mainly from search) for the tutorials we posted, so we won't shut it down.
+If you liked what you found here, be sure to check [the tldr.io blog](http://blog.tldr.io) out and update your RSS subscription!
 And to wrap NeedForAir up, here are the five most-read articles:

 <ul>
   <li><a href="http://needforair.com/blog/2012/05/09/d3-tutorial/">Introduction to D3: Build an Animated Graph in 19 Lines of Code</a></li>